Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Summary and Conclusions

 This paper contributes to the empirical analysis of proper multivariate scoring rules and introduces a new class of Factor Quantile (FQ) models.
-This flexible semi-parametric model is here employed to generate multivariate distribution functions where marginals are derived from interpolations on quantiles estimated via factor-model regressions and their dependence is selected by choosing a parametric conditional copula.
-It is not a dynamic model but we demonstrate that its forecasts, based on the idea that next period joint distribution of the variables can be well approximated by their joint historical distribution, are at least as accurate as constant and dynamic conditional correlation models with Student-t asymmetric E-GARCH(1,1) marginals.
+The FQ models are flexible and semi-parametric, and they are employed here to generate multivariate distribution functions where marginals are derived from interpolations on quantiles estimated via factor-model regressions and their dependence is selected by choosing a parametric conditional copula.
+It is not a dynamic model but we demonstrate that its forecasts, based on the idea that the joint distribution of the variables can be well approximated by their joint historical distribution, are at least as accurate as constant and dynamic conditional correlation models with Student-t asymmetric E-GARCH(1,1) marginals.
 Moreover, the FQ models have several advantages over multivariate GARCH models.
-These should make them attractive to banks and asset managers -- or any other players involved in portfolio optimisation and multi-asset pricing -- who aim to model and/or forecast the entire multivariate distribution of financial asset returns.
+These should make them attractive to banks and asset managers -- or any other players involved in portfolio optimisation and multi-asset pricing -- who aim to model and/or forecast large multivariate distributions of financial asset returns.

-We then present an extensive empirical study forecasting exchange rates, interest rates and commodity futures which is the first substantial study of multivariate distribution forecasting for financial asset returns.
-Most previous papers rely on short time-series, but we evaluate almost a million distribution forecasts in total.
-We assess the accuracy of forecasts using the MCS of \citet{hansen2011} derived from the (strictly) proper energy score \citep{szekely2003}, the variogram score \citep{scheuerer2015} and the weighted CRPS introduced by \citet{gneiting2007b}.
-This way, we highlight how both the scores and the superior model sets depend on the asset class and the sample.
-These conclusions accord with \citet{giacomini2006}, \citet{machete2013} and \citet{elliott2016}, all of whom emphasise that there is no single superior approach: the best model or depends on the statistical properties of the data and the economic properties of the variable being predicted.

 The class of FQ models is very flexible: they can be built on any factor model and they can use any conditional copula.
 We have illustrated an application of the FQ model to bivariate stock returns using the asymmetric CAPM factor model with a Gumbel copula.
 However, in larger-dimensional systems we strongly advocate the use of latent principal component factors, for which we have developed two alternative versions.
 One of them is very simple to implement and the other requires the use of a bagging algorithm proposed by \citet{breiman1996}.